joe-warren/tiny-rebel-advevnt-2021/tiny-rebel.md

 I don't want to be two fussy about "the only real sours are kettle soured" or whatever, I'm not past stirring citric acid crystals into a punk IPA on occasion, I rate this.

+23: Simcoe on Citra Cryo Neipa : 6.9%

+I think this is the last bog standard IPA in the box, although it's a decent one.
+Pale colour, cloudy, light.
+Somewhat citrissy hoppy flavour; sharp and tangy.

+While they've been a mixed bag on the whole, I'm more than happy enough with this to send the advent calendar IPAs off with.